Assimilation to a new community is often the most confounding part of a move.

 Emotionally, physically, organizationally and personally.

-During our Navy years, I tried to spend the last six months catching up on my photo albums–to give myself a sense of ending that chapter of our life.
+During our Navy years, I tried to spend the last six months catching up on my photo albums.
+That gave myself a sense of ending that chapter of our life.

 It also enabled me to assess if we’d missed anything we wanted to do.

-You’re saying goodbye to people you love and remember the missing relationships in the new spot.
+You’re saying goodbye to people you love and remembering the missing relationships in the new spot.

-My husband likes to remind people everything is in a different spot in your new residence and so it takes longer to do things.
+Everything is in a different spot in your new residence, and so it takes longer to do things.

-You have to remember where you keep the hairdryer, say, or what drawer has your first aid kit.
+You have to remember where you keep the hairdryer, say, or which drawer has your first aid kit.

-Part of your assimilation may be to different climates–even if it’s sunny, maybe you need a jacket.
+Part of your assimilation may involve different climates — even if it’s sunny, you may need a jacket.
 (A lesson I learned on a sunny Connecticut morning when it turned out to be 32 degrees outside, not 70!)

 Yes, you will get disoriented as to where things are and how long it takes to do everything.